A Weyl's law for black holes: Weyl's law: space(-time) dimension and length scales

 \subsection{Weyl's law in compact manifolds with boundaries}

-As commented above, the Weyl's law asymptotics for the leading term of the eigenvalue counting function $N(\lambda)$ holds also for the spectral problem of the Laplacian in a compact domain $D\subset \mathbb{R}^d$.
+As commented above, the Weyl's law asymptotics for the leading term of the eigenvalue counting function $N(\lambda)$ holds also for the spectral problem of the Laplacian in a compact domain $D\subset \mathbb{R}^d$ with boundaries.
 The differences in $N(\lambda)$ following from distinct boundary conditions show up only at the subleading order.
-Specifically, given the spectral problem \bea \left\{
+Let us consider the spectral problem \bea \left\{